 I have been writing all my life, but my work as a freelancer in games media began over two years ago.
 Under the guidance of Jay Ricciardi and Auverin Morrow, I completed an internship at GameSkinny.com in December of 2015 and went on to find work writing game reviews for sites like TheVideoGames.co and IGCritic.com.
 During that time, I started ScreenWatchers.net, a blog to showcase my writing and a home for The ScreenWatchers Podcast.
 Through working on my blog and producing the podcast—which my friends were kind enough to participate in—I learned about working with online tools, got my hands dirty with various audio, visual, and video editing software, all while building up my portfolio.

-That's about it!
 Below you'll find some of my published work and my work resume.
-Once more, if you want to get in touch with me, send me an email (firstname.lastname@example.org) or give me a shout on Twitter (@joeydagobonuts).
+Once more, if you want to get in touch with me, send me an email (email@example.com) or give me a shout on Twitter (@joeydagobonuts).